 Global Accelerated Learning • Est. 1999

-Glossary Term Policy-based Routing
+Glossary Term Policy-Based Routing

 Training Camp • Cybersecurity Glossary

-What is Policy-based Routing?
+What is Policy-Based Routing?

 Policy-based Routing is a technique used in networking to selectively route traffic based on defined criteria, such as source address, application type, or other parameters, rather than the traditional destination-based routing.

-Glossary > Policy-based Routing
+Glossary > Network Security > Policy-Based Routing

-Understanding Policy-based Routing
+Understanding Policy-Based Routing

 Policy-based routing is a networking technique that allows for the customization of the path that data packets take based on predefined criteria.
 By setting up rules or policies, network administrators can control the flow of traffic in a more granular manner than traditional routing protocols, directing traffic along specific paths according to factors such as source address, destination address, or type of service.
 This can help optimize network performance, improve security, and enable more efficient utilization of network resources.

-Learn More About Policy-based Routing:
+Learn More About Policy-Based Routing:

 Ready to Get Certified?